zmalone/chef-web-docs/source/errors-and-problems/403-forbidden.md

 - - -

-[INFO] For Private Chef customers, please talk to your Private Chef Administrator.
+[INFO] For Enterprise Chef customers, please talk to your Enterprise Chef Administrator.

 To fix the global permissions: